Anxiety Disorders: Generalized Anxiety Disorder, PTSD, Panic Disorder & Phobias

 FAQ: What Causes Anxiety Disorders?

 Genetics, biochemistry, environment, and a person’s psychological profile seem to contribute to the development of an anxiety disorder.
 Typically, a thorough examination is performed to verify the cause of the anxiety before treatment can begin.
 It is not unusual for anxiety to be misdiagnosed.
-If anxiety is caused by a medication or substance abuse, then it is not considered an anxiety disorder.
+If anxiety is primarily caused by a medication or substance abuse, then it is not considered an anxiety disorder.
 The National Institute of Mental Health reports that most anxiety disorders are accompanied by other health problems such as depression, substance abuse, eating disorders, or other mental illness.

 FAQ: How are Anxiety Disorders Treated?